-Henry Ford, the founder of Ford Motor, was growing increasingly concerned with the unfettered growth of cities.
+Henry Ford, the founder of Ford Motor, was increasingly concerned with cities’ unfettered growth.
 People streamed into Detroit and other industrial towns looking for work.
-The United States was changing from agricultural to an industrial nation.
+The United States was changing from an agricultural to an industrial nation.
 Ford also wanted to stem poverty in rural areas for those with seasonal work.
-His solution; Henry Ford’s Village Industries.
+His solution; is Henry Ford’s Village Industries.

 All the village industry plants made automotive parts except for Macon.
 Macon was a gristmill built by Ford as a religious wheat tithing project.
 However, the mill was never opened.

 During World War II all the plants were switched to wartime production.
 Three of the plants were involved in soybean extraction for the production of oils used in paint and plastics.
 Soybean production ceased in World War II.

 The Village Industries joined four other outstate lumber operations in northern Michigan’s Upper Peninsula.
 Operations in Iron Mountain, L’anse, Alberta, and Pequaming all made products utilized by Ford Motor operations.